Cincinnati Bengals Odds4th in AFC North

 The moneyline is as straightforward as it gets when it comes to betting.
 The only thing to do here is to pick the winner.
 Check out this example:

 - Bengals +165

-The minus (-) plus (+) signs distinguish the favorite from the underdog, making Los Angeles the favorite in this scenario.
+The minus (-) plus (+) signs distinguish the favorite from the underdog, making Kansas City the favorite in this scenario.
 Odds can be understood more clearly if you think in terms of $10 or $100 increments.
-A wager on the Rams' odds would mean every $10 bet nets $5.
+A wager on the Chiefs' odds would mean every $10 bet nets $5.
 And it's the opposite for underdogs: Here, the Bengals' moneyline was set at +165, meaning a $10 wager would profit $16.50.

 Moneylines are also commonly used when making parlays, which are multiple bets tied into one.
-Let’s say you bet the Rams moneyline with the Super Bowl -4.5 point spread.
-The Rams would need to win by five points or more for that bet to be successful.
+Let’s say you bet the Bengals moneyline and a -4.5 point spread, Cincy would need to win by five points or more for that bet to be successful.
 The risk is greater, but so is the reward with increased odds.
 Use our Odds Calculator to calculate any bet amount or conversion.

 Bengals Prop Bets